Yuanguo-notebook/eyetracking_data_analyze/README.md

 use [labelme](https://github.com/wkentaro/labelme) to annotate equirectangular images.
 save generated json files for each image under the same folder.

+## Packages
+Download and put geom3.py into the folder from https://github.com/phire/Python-Ray-tracer

 ## command
 ```
 # convert 360 video to image frams, crop, flipt each image